DFE-Digital/get-into-teaching-app/app/views/content/blog/becoming-a-mum-sparked-my-interest-in-teaching.md

 Working with young people and helping them to understand the world around them is massively rewarding.
 I love that I can be creative, manage my own classroom and make science fun – which is, after all, the first step in getting students to learn.

 I now have job security, opportunities for progression, new skills and a postgraduate qualification.
 Not to mention the new car that isn't falling apart, a well-deserved holiday booked, paid-off credit cards and a little put away for a rainy day.

+We’re here to answer your questions and provide advice about teacher training, whether you’re just thinking about teaching or you’re ready to apply.
+[Find out more about how we can help](/help-and-advice).